Scroll Percentage: 0%

 Listen to the Mountain grackle's song

 Saving the endangered Mountain grackle from extinction through collecting biological data and community outreach via the Rana Chiva bus.

 The endangered (IUCN, 2017) Mountain Grackle is in the decline due to mining and farmland development.
 In order to protect the natural habitat of the species, it’s important to expand the habitat where the birds roam, a key deliverable of the project.
 In addition, we are launching an educational campaign to raise awareness about the grackle through a traveling classroom via a school bus conversion called the Rana Chiva.
 The desired outcome of this multi-faceted project is to reverse the grackle’s population trend from decreasing to increasing, in order to downgrade its Red List status.

 Click here to view images from Endangered Colombian Mountain Grackle field report gallery on Flickr.

 Progress in 2022 and next steps

-The field work component to the project was completed in November 2022.
-During the reporting period, four expeditions were made to four locations to reach 110 hours of active search over a 77.24 km stretch surveyed.
+The field work section of this project was completed by the end of November 2022.
+During the reporting period, four expeditions were made to four locations and reached 110 hours of active search area covering 77.24 km.

-Between the months of September and November, 91 listings were recored on the eBird platform, consisting of 778 records, comprising 1,534 individuals belonging to 205 species.
+Between September and November, 91 listings were recorded on the eBird platform, consisting of 778 records, comprising 1,534 individuals belonging to 205 species.

-Additionally, while gathering information doing field work, 225 photographic records of birds were generated, and 107 photographs of the ecosystems while visiting the study areas were completed.
-All the imagery while loaded onto the ProAves Foundation Flickr account.
+Additionally, while gathering information in the field, 225 photographic records of birds were generated and an additional 107 photographs of their ecosystems.
+All the imagery has been uploaded onto the ProAves Foundation Flickr account.

-Over a 460 km stretch, 78 Mountain Grackle were sighted and 4 priority sites for conservation have been identified.
+Over a 460 km stretch, 78 Mountain Grackle were sighted with 4 priority sites for conservation identified.